JustAHuman-xD/MoreCobblemonTweaks/README.md

-# DystorianTweaks
+# MoreCobblemonTweaks
-A simple client sided mod for use on the Cobblemon Dystoria server!
+more_cobblemon_tweaks

 # Config
 - All of the features listed in the section below can be indivudally tweaked in the mod's config.
-You can change them in the config file itself located in `configs/dystorian_tweaks.json` or if mod menu & cloth config are installed, by using the in game editor (recommended)
+You can change them in the config file itself located in `configs/more_cobblemon_tweaks.json` or if mod menu & cloth config are installed, by using the in game editor (recommended)

 # Features
 - Enhanced Item Lore
-  - Enhanced Egg Lore
+  - Enhanced Egg Lore (Hulis)
     - Eggs will now show the gender, shiny status, hatch status, ivs and more in the lore of the item!
       ![Screenshot of egg tooltip](https://cdn.modrinth.com/data/cached_images/4a6c64576bd6d13c8cd078b92b8286eec11e02b3.png)
   - Enhanced Berry Lore